erizov/Professor/semester_10/lecture_70_ai_governance/model_registry/README.md

 ### Short Description

-A computational method for model registry.
+A computational method for system registry.
 Solves specific problems in this domain through systematic processing.
 Operates by applying algorithmic techniques to transform input data into desired outputs.

 **Key Characteristics:**
 - **Time Complexity**: Varies